phstc/phstc.github.com/_posts/2012-08-11-website-monitoring-you-will-become-addicted.md

 * check the traffic curves during the day.

-* check if our last e-mail campaing increased the traffic.
+* check if our last e-mail campaign increased the traffic.

 ...

 I strongly recommend this article [Measure Anything, Measure Everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/).

-##Make it nicer
+## Make it nicer

 It is nice to have an URL where everybody can access these graphics.
 But.... it is nicer to have a big television showing these graphics in the middle of the office.